kkkkkaiai/Spell-Correct/README.md

 ## Ⅳ.Test

-In ./Spell-Correct/client, there has a client for test.
+In Spell-Correct/client, there has a client for test.
 You could use it to test the status of the server.
+And you must change the IP to yours in Spell-Correct/conf/conf and the client.cc.

 **THANKS.**